-The focus of the team over the next couple months will be protocol code cleanup/refactoring and research to study potential improvements in the next network upgrades.
+The focus of the team over the next couple months will be protocol code cleanup/refactoring and eventually doing some research groups to study potential improvements in the next network upgrades.
 Follow along in the #zcash-refactor channel in the community chat.

 For the time being this team handles business development in the phases after initial contact by providing technical insight and support.